Jesus6366/Jesus6366/aboutme.md

 Hi my name is Jesús José Martha Laborin, I am from Juárez city which is located in the state of chihuahua, Mexico.

-I have always been fascinated by technology in general, smartphones I even installed different ROMs to my phones even when I didn't know what I was doing.
+I have always been fascinated by technology in general, smartphones, computers, cars everything related to technology, I even installed different ROMs to my phones even when I didn't know what I was doing.

 I have an unfinished, systems and industrial engineer degree.